HOW DO I WALK MY CONSERVATION TALK?

 4. Bronner’s soaps

-5. Bronner’s or Bragg’s liquid amino acids; etc. - Leftovers and scraps:
+5. Bronner’s or Bragg’s liquid amino acids; etc.

 1. Froze bits and pieces for soups.